notepad-plus-plus/npp-usermanual/content/docs/editing.md

 As soon as you make a caret movement that doesn't intentionally keep you in column mode, your selection mode returns to the stream selection mode.
 Similarly, if in stream mode, and you perform a caret movement that doesn't keep you selecting text, your stream selection will end and no text will be selected.

-When column-selecting with the mouse, once you stop making a column mode selection by letting up on the mouse's left click button, the only way to then alter the shape of the rectangular selection is with the keyboard (`Alt+Shift+Arrows`).
+When column-selecting with the mouse, once you stop making a column mode selection by letting up on the mouse's left click button, the only way to then alter the shape of the rectangular selection is with the keyboard (<kbd>Alt+Shift+Arrows</kbd>).

-Animation of using `Alt+LeftClick+Drag` or `Alt+Shift+Arrows` to make a selection in column mode:
+Animation of using <kbd>Alt+LeftClick+Drag</kbd> or <kbd>Alt+Shift+Arrows</kbd> to make a selection in column mode:

 ![](../images/columnMode.gif)